n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

         * forms,
         * tickets,

-		!!! note "Exact scope needed"
+	    /// note | Exact scope needed
 	    If you grant access to more or less scopes than listed above, this can cause an issue with the authentication step.
+		///

 10. Select **Save** to save your settings in HubSpot.
 11. In n8n, select **Connect my account** in the OAuth section to connect your HubSpot account to n8n.
 12. Click the **Save** button to save your credentials.